Paraprofessional educator

-A paraprofessional educator, alternatively known as a paraeducator, para-pro, instructional assistant, educational assistant, teacher's aide or classroom assistant, is a teaching-related position within a school generally responsible for specialized or concentrated assistance for students in elementary and secondary schools.
+A paraprofessional educator, alternatively known as a paraeducator, para, instructional assistant, educational assistant, teacher's aide or classroom assistant, is a teaching-related position within a school generally responsible for specialized or concentrated assistance for students in elementary and secondary schools.
+Paraprofessional licensure requirements vary by locale.

 By country

 Paraprofessionals are widely employed in schools in the United States and Canada, and in some European countries.

 In the United States these educators have over 30 titles, but a recent national trend has encouraged states to title these positions as "paraeducators" under their various job positions (example: Support Staff>Paraeducator>Special Education).

 In England and Wales, the term used for education paraprofessionals is Teaching Assistant (TA).
 In recent years, legislation has been introduced which enables teachers to delegate a range of tasks to their TAs.
 Teaching Assistants in England and Wales can apply for Higher Level Teaching Assistant (HLTA) status, which requires them to document the ways in which their work meets a set of specified criteria.
 Those with HLTA status can substitute for teachers and (where appropriate) supervise other TAs.
 Scotland uses the term "classroom assistant" rather than "teaching assistant" as teaching is strictly not part of an assistant's responsibilities there.

 In Canada, they are widely known as Educational Assistants to emphasize their role in educating special needs students.

 In Japan, foreign native speakers employed as paraprofessional language educators (primarily English) are known as Assistant Language Teachers.
 Similar institutions exist in Germany and France where they are known as Foreign Language Assistants.